John W. Holcomb: Federal judicial service

 On September 20, 2019, President Donald Trump announced his intent to nominate Holcomb to serve as a United States district judge of the United States District Court for the Central District of California.
 On November 21, 2019, his nomination was sent to the Senate.
 President Trump nominated Holcomb to the seat vacated by Judge Dean Pregerson, who assumed senior status on January 28, 2016.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On February 13, 2020, his renomination was sent to the Senate.
 On June 17, 2020, a hearing on his nomination was held before the Senate Judiciary Committee.
 On July 23, 2020, his nomination was reported out of committee by a voice vote.
-On September 15, 2020, the Senate invoked cloture on his nomination by a 83–13 vote.
-His nomination was confirmed later that day by a 83–12 vote.
+On September 15, 2020, the Senate invoked cloture on his nomination by an 83–13 vote.
+His nomination was confirmed later that day by an 83–12 vote.
 He received his judicial commission on September 18, 2020.